 PARKOUR PLACES IN AND AROUND ANCHORAGE, WASILLA, AND EAGLE RIVER

 You’ve seen all the videos and amazingness that is parkour, but you haven’t been able to skyrocket your progress.

 If you want to be a Parkour Samurai, you need places to train.

-PARKOUR ANCHORAGE TERRAIN
+PARKOUR ALASKA TERRAIN

 The essential element to remember is to always check your surfaces and your equipment before performing a skill.